North Okanagan—Shuswap

-North Okanagan—Shuswap is a federal electoral district in the province of British Columbia, Canada, that has been represented in the House of Commons of Canada since 1988.
-The district has been sporadically known as Okanagan—Shuswap.
+North Okanagan—Shuswap was a federal electoral district in the province of British Columbia, Canada, that was represented in the House of Commons of Canada from 1988 to 2025.
+The district was sporadically known as Okanagan—Shuswap.
+In the 2022 Canadian federal electoral redistribution, it was split into Kamloops—Shuswap—Central Rockies, Kamloops—Thompson—Nicola, and Vernon—Lake Country—Monashee.
+It was dissolved upon the call of the 2025 Canadian federal election in March 2025.

 Geography

 North Okanagan–Shuswap consists of Subdivision C of Columbia-Shuswap Regional District, and the North Okanagan Regional District.
 This electoral district includes the towns of Salmon Arm, Vernon, Coldstream, Lumby and Armstrong.